KrishnaTiwari1cr/ab-testing-project-/README.md

 ---

-## 📊 Visualization Insight
+## 💰 Business Impact

-- 95% confidence intervals **overlap significantly**
+Even a **0.16% drop in conversion rate** can result in significant losses at scale.

-- Indicates **high uncertainty in difference**
+👉 Rolling out the new page could negatively impact overall performance.

 ---

-## 🧾 Final Decision
+## 🧾 Final Recommendation

 ### ❌ Do NOT roll out the new landing page

-### Reasoning:
+### Reason:
-- Conversion rate is lower (**11.88% vs 12.04%**)
+- Lower conversion rate (**11.88% vs 12.04%**)
 - No statistical significance
 - Negligible effect size
 - Weak and unreliable difference

-📌 The observed change is likely due to random variation.
+📌 The observed difference is likely due to random variation.

 ---

-## 💡 Key Takeaways
+## 🧠 Key Learnings

 - Statistical significance ≠ business impact
-- Conversion rate difference must be meaningful, not just measurable
+- Effect size matters more than p-value alone
-- Data quality issues can affect experiment validity
+- Data validation is critical in experiments
-- Not every experiment leads to a rollout decision
+- Not all experiments lead to rollout decisions

 ---